Clerici-project/onion-explorer/README.md

-# Onion Monero Blockchain Explorer
+# Onion Clerici Blockchain Explorer

-Currently available Monero blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available Clerici blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,